SabreTools/BinaryObjectScanner/README.md

 | WinRAR SFX | Yes | No | Yes |
 | WinZip SFX | Yes | No | Yes |
 | WISE Installer | Yes | No | Yes |

-## Unimplemented Packers

-Below is a list of packers that have been identified but have not yet been implemented.
-Assistance on these would be greatly appreciated.
-See the source code for more details, where available.

-- N/A

 ## Archive Formats